Porges/ways-to-play/src/games/liars-dice/liars-dice.md

 equipment: Dice game
 players:
     min: 2
+aliases: [Liar’s Dice]
+linter-yaml-title-alias: Liar’s Dice
+date created: 2025-02-20
+date modified: 2025-03-16
 ---
+# Liar’s Dice

-<span class="aka">Liar’s Dice</span> (originally <span class="aka">Liar Dice</span>, rarely <span class="aka">Lying Dice</span> or <span class="aka">Lie Dice</span>) is a game that has been played for many years and in many variations.
-At the end of the 20th century it spawned a number of commercial variations.
-The original game is usually described as a two-player game, but can be extended to any number of players, although with too many it loses appeal.
+<span class="aka">Liar’s Dice</span>  is a game that has been played for many years and in many variations, including several commercial variants in the end of the 20th century, the most famous probably being “Perudo”.

+The name of the game was originally <span class="aka">Liar Dice</span>, and is rarely reported as <span class="aka">Lying Dice</span> or <span class="aka">Lie Dice</span>.

+The original game is in fact usually described as a two-player game, but can be extended to any number of players, although with too many it loses appeal.

 ## History